elmot/clion-embedded-arm/USAGE.md

  * **(Windows only)** ST-LINK/V2 driver.
 May be downloaded from [st.com](http://www.st.com/en/development-tools/stsw-link009.html) or just borrowed from OpenOCD binary distribution
  * [STM32CubeMX](http://www.st.com/en/development-tools/stm32cubemx.html).
 After installation, do not forget to download MCU support library for your MCU.
-See _Help -> Install new libraries_ there.
+See _Help -> Manage embedded software packages_ there.
  * **(Windows only)** [MinGW](http://www.mingw.org/)

 Install Plugin